Seeing a doctor

-Appointments with our doctors are available at the Perth campus most days.
-If you’re new to our service you’ll need to complete a new patient information form.
-Make sure to arrive early to complete the form and register with the service.
+Appointments with our doctors are available at the Perth campus most business days.
+The Medical Service observes the University Limited Service periods and public holidays closures.
+If you’re new to our service, you’ll need to complete a new patient information form.
+Make sure to arrive 15 mins early to complete a new patient heath check with the nurse prior to seeing the Doctor.

-To book an appointment with a doctor please call us or book an appointment online.
-On-day appointments are reserved for patients with urgent medical needs.
+To book an appointment with a doctor, call us on +61 8 9360 2293 or book an appointment online.

 Book an Appointment